prebid/prebid-server-java/docs/code-style.md

 ```

 ### Variable and method naming
-Preferred to use `camel-case` naming convention for variables and methods.
+Preferred to use `camelCase` naming convention for variables and methods.

 Name of variable should be self-explanatory:
 ```